-These documents look at all financial transactions and ask the question, "How did we do financially during 2019?"
-The statement of net position and statement of revenues, expenses and changes in net position answer this question.
-These statements include all assets, deferred outflows of resources, liabilities, deferred inflows of resources, revenues and expenses using the accrual basis of accounting similar to the accounting used by most private-sector companies.
-This basis of accounting will take into account all of the current year's revenues and expenses regardless of when cash is received or paid.
+The statement of net position and the statement of revenues, expenses, and changes in net position answer the question, "How did we do financially during 2019?"
+The statement of net position and the statement of revenues, expenses, and changes in net position report information about the School as a whole and about its activities in a manner that helps to answer this question.
+These statements include all assets, liabilities, revenues, and expenses using the accrual basis of accounting, similar to the accounting used by private-sector corporations.
+This basis of accounting considers all of the current year's revenues and expenses, regardless of when cash is received or paid.

 These two statements report the School's net position and changes in net position.
 This change in net position is important because it tells the reader that, for the School as a whole, the financial position of the School has improved or diminished.
-The causes of this change may be the result of many factors, some financial, some not.
+The cause of this may be the result of many factors, some financial, some not.
+Non-financial factors include the current laws in Ohio restricting revenue growth, facility conditions, required educational programs, and other factors.